How our publication works.

 If you are thinking about submitting to Rollick, please make sure your submission includes all the items on the following checklist.

 Text submissions should be presented in 12-point type, with at least one-inch margins, and sequentially numbered pages.
-It is also helpful to place the title of the piece, and the author’s name into the header of your document so that our panel can keep track of work that is being considered.
-Please do not send written submissions as email text instead of as an attached document.
-Such submissions are not deemed to be of publishable quality, and cannot be properly considered.
+It is also helpful to place the title of the piece, author’s name, and word count into the header of your document.

 - Writer's Statement